pymonger/seals/README.md

 - Kibana

 ## Data
-Previous work had generated a [CSV file](data/KeelCoordinates.csv) that could visualize the seal sites on QGIS (https://www.qgis.org/en/site/), a GIS desktop tool.
+Previous work had generated a [TSV file](data/KeelCoordinates.tsv) that could visualize the seal sites on QGIS (https://www.qgis.org/en/site/), a GIS desktop tool.
-However to use this dataset in modern GIS tools, we transformed the dataset in the CSV and converted the geolocation coordinates from Palestinian grid to WGS84, a more general georeference coordinate system recognized by databases with geospatial extensions.
+However to use this dataset in modern GIS tools, we transformed the dataset in the TSV and converted the geolocation coordinates from Palestinian grid to WGS84, a more general georeference coordinate system recognized by databases with geospatial extensions.
 QGIS does this transformation nicely and also provides an export feature to GeoJSON.
 That GeoJSON file located in the repository [here](data/KeelCoordinates-CRS84.geojson)